jonatasrancan/crystal_navigate/README.md

 # crystal_navigate
+A small lib to help with some geolocation calcualtions

-A simple port of https://github.com/jonatasrancan/navigate to Crystal language
+It's a simple port of https://github.com/jonatasrancan/navigate

 ## Installation